jonas-lj/Ruffini/README.md

 ## Contributing

-If you want to help out developing new features for Ruffini or fix a bug you've stumbled upon, it may be done as
+We welcome any help from the community, both if you want to help out developing new features for Ruffini or fix a bug you've stumbled upon.
+Simply open a pull request with the suggested changes.
-follows:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/MyFeature`)
-3. Commit your Changes (`git commit -m 'Add MyFeature'`)
-4. Push to the Branch (`git push origin feature/MyFeature`)
-5. Open a Pull Request

 <!-- LICENSE -->

 ## License